kletobias/p2022/_projects/the-math-behind-br-stepping-the-weights.md

-If the noise of the dependent variable $$y_{j}$$ is normally distributed, then using a squared-error loss function will be the most likely type to find the best values for $$w_{0}$$ and $$w_{1}$$, *that linear regression is capable of finding.* We assume, that the noise of the dependent variable is normally distributed and use $$L_{2}$$ as loss function.
+If the noise of the dependent variable $$y_{j}$$ is normally distributed, then using a squared-error loss function will be the most likely type to find the best values for $$w_{0}$$ and $$w_{1}$$, *that linear regression is capable of finding.* We assume that the noise of the dependent variable is normally distributed and use $$L_{2}$$ as loss function.
 We sum over all the training
 values: